Tom Clancy's The Division 2: Development

 The developers placed a larger focus on player-versus-player competitive multiplayer than they did with the first game.
 The Dark Zones returned in The Division 2, though they were designed to attract to a larger pool of players.
 Gears normalization was implemented to ensure all players can fairly compete, though Occupied Dark Zones were created for players who prefer the first title's gameplay style.
 While all of the loot collected in a Dark Zone in the first Division game always requires helicopter extraction, second-tier "non-contaminated loot" was introduced to make the experience more rewarding and less punishing.
 The three Dark Zone locations are Washington Union Station, the D.C. waterfront and Georgetown, with each map supporting different playstyles.
 Because Dark Zones are set in uninhabited areas, the developers went to Chernobyl to record its quietness in an attempt to create an unsettling atmosphere.
 The Dark Zones were placed in opposite ends of the map so they can be expanded in future updates.
 Efforts to entice PvE players to try out Dark Zones were made: the developers rewarded common PvE actions such as stealing supply drops and redesigned Rogue status system.
 Checkpoint camping was discouraged because defense systems in each Dark Zone will automatically attack players with the highest Rogue status.

+In February 2021, an update that improved performance and allowed the game to run at 60 frames per second on the PlayStation 5 and Xbox Series X/S was released for the PlayStation 4 and Xbox One versions of the game.